 After the app starts the SDL session, it's time to send more information to the SDL Core implementation about the application that is connecting.
 The library will send a

 RegisterAppInterface RPC request to Core.
 What information can be sent is found here.
-Core passes most of this information the HMI so that the HMI can present this application on an app list for the user to start.
+Core passes most of this information to the HMI so that the HMI can present this application on an app list for the user to start.

 After Core and the HMI have accepted the app, Core will create a